General Info page

 return to index

-Intellectual Property Dept. - except where cited (e.g., web photos), all images shown on this site were taken by me, and I am responsible for any comments regarding the photos or text, but you'll find no controversy here.
-I strive to get historical info right, via correlation from multiple sources.
+Intellectual Property Dept. - except where cited (web photos), all images shown on this site were taken by me, and I am responsible for any content or comments regarding the photos, but you'll find no controversy here.
+I strive to get historical info right via correlation from multiple sources.

-History Dept. - I began posting digital photos in October 2001, and among the first pages was a Carson Pass walk to Lake Winnemucca in late September, with 24 hikers, facilitated by my friend Rich.
-It was the start of a my involvement with his hiking group, which after the 2006 summit walk at White Mountain (14,447 ft. ) coalesced into the East Sierra fall trip group, with members from the monthly hiking group often attending.
+Website History - I began posting digital photos in October 2001, and among the first pages was a Carson Pass walk to Lake Winnemucca in late September, with 24 hikers, facilitated by my friend Rich.
+It was the start of my involvement with his hiking group, which over the following years provided me with a lot of 'grist for the mill'.
+As I've written, since then, on this page, 'my photo pantry would be near-empty if not for Rich'.
+There is more below about him.

 2025 Update - I recently posted photos from the Eastern Sierra Nevada trips from 2010 to 2023, see index.
-Many of today's hikers are shown there, as is great mountain scenery.
+I put this together during 2025 as a tribute to Rich.

-In fall 2023, Rich had to retire from hiking and he is now living in the Auburn, Ca. area, with his more than capable wife Linda.
-Early in '24 I took over the hiking group facilitation role and we're still going, as of Jan.
-'26.
+Rich's monthly hikes - in fall 2023, my long-time hiking friend Rich had to retire from hiking and he is now living in the Auburn, Ca. area with his more than capable wife Linda.
+Early in '24 I took over the hiking group facilitation role and we're still going on a monthly basis as of April, '26.

 Contact info - Should you have comments/questions, feel free to email me at mdimage@elkgrove.net